Appaji M. J.

 Appaji M. J. (20 June 1951 – 2 September 2020) was an Indian Politician from the state of Karnataka.
 He served as a three term member of the Karnataka Legislative Assembly.

 M. J died from COVID-19 in September 2020.
+He died in the late evening at a hospital in Shivamogga.
+He had been experiencing a fever for two to three days and tested positive for COVID-19 after being admitted to the hospital.